-I think the hardest part about cancer is that you end up, in the beginning at least, it’s not about you, it’s about everybody else.
 It’s like trying to make them feel comfortable.
 It sucks and it’s lame.
 People are shitty sometimes.
 The death stories and the stories about people they know who have died of cancer, the rambling of stupid stuff.
 That was the worst part.
 I think the baldness is less of that but it opens up the door for random people to start telling you cancer stories and death stories.

 So I started getting a little bit East Coast on them and just, oh is that another death story you’re going to tell me?
 So I would have conversations with people who’d start stories and I’d be like you’re not telling me a death story, are you?
 That whole baldness brought out a lot of that stuff into fruition and into play.

 A lot.
 Everybody says this but there are people who stick around and there are people who go away, I was surprised by the way people deal with it and make it about themselves.

 I’m surprised that random strangers who have come up to me mostly good in terms of seeing me, seeing me bald, knowing what’s going on and directly asking me if I have cancer, which is strange.